mmuller88/mmblog/content/newsletter-28/index.md

 <https://dev.to/qavsdev/programming-myths-vs-facts-5cja>

 A nice Myths vs Facts for programming.
-It gives a better insight what programmers are doing and clarifies some wrong expectations.
+It gives a better insight into what programmers are doing and clarifies some wrong expectations.
 I like!

 Thanks a lot to the author [QAvsDEV](https://dev.to/qavsdev)